Mark Siegler

 Mark Siegler (born June 20, 1941) is an American physician who specializes in internal medicine.
 He is the Lindy Bergman Distinguished Service Professor of Medicine and Surgery at the University of Chicago.
 He is the Founding Director of Chicago's MacLean Center for Clinical Medical Ethics.
-Siegler has practiced and taught internal medicine at the University of Chicago for more than 50 years.

 In 2011, the Matthew and Carolyn Bucksbaum Family Foundation presented an endowment of $42 million to the University of Chicago to create the Bucksbaum Institute for Clinical Excellence.
 Siegler was appointed the executive director of the institute.